thothom/thothom.com/docs/overview/first-steps.md

 ## Done!

-This is the basics of _Symb_!
+This is the basics of _Thoth_!
 Now you are ready to start to explore and make your own crazy CRUDs!

 :::tip After This

-We **strongly** recommend that you keep reading the docs. _Symb_ has a lot of cool features that can save you a ton of time!
+We **strongly** recommend that you keep reading the docs. _Thoth_ has a lot of cool features that can save you a ton of time!

 :::